fourMs/MGT-python/docs/musicalgestures/_input_test.md

 - `endtime` *int/float* - Trims the video until this end time (s).
 - `blur` *str* - 'Average' to apply a 10px * 10px blurring filter, 'None' otherwise.
 - `skip` *int* - Every n frames to discard. `skip=0` keeps all frames, `skip=1` skips every other frame.
+- `frames` *int* - Specify a fixed target number of frames to extract from the video.

 #### Raises